Classical Ottoman architecture: Sinan's later works after the Selimiye

 Sinan's last large-scale commission was the Atik Valide Mosque, founded by Nurbanu Sultan on the southern edge of Üsküdar.
-It was the largest külliye and mosque complex Sinan built after the Süleymaniye.
-It was completed in 1583, when Nurbanu died, but Sinan probably began work on it in the 1570s.
-It consists of numerous structure across a sprawling site.
+It was the largest külliye and mosque complex Sinan built in Istanbul after the Süleymaniye.
+Construction on the complex may have started as early as 1570, with the mosque probably completed by 1579 and work on auxiliary structures continuing after this.
+Nurbanu died in 1583 but some modifications and additions to her mosque were made between 1584 and 1586.
+The complex consists of numerous structure across a sprawling site.
 Unlike the earlier Fatih and Süleymaniye complexes, and despite the large available space, there was no attempt at creating a unified or symmetrical design across the entire complex.
-This may suggest that Sinan did not regard this characteristic as necessary to the design of an ideal mosque complex.
+This may suggest that Sinan did not regard this characteristic as necessary to the design of an ideal mosque complex, but it has also led to scholarly arguments about whether Sinan was the only one responsible for the design.
+It is likely that the posthumous expansion of the mosque (of 1584–1586) was carried out by Davud Agha, Sinan's later successor.
 The Çemberlitaş Hamam, located across the channel on Divanyolu street, was also built by Sinan to contribute to the revenues of this complex.

 The plan of the Atik Valide Mosque, as mentioned earlier, is centered on a hexagonal baldaquin again.
 It partly reverts to the design of the earlier Sinan Pasha Mosque, while combining it with the design of the Kara Ahmed Pasha Mosque and the Sokollu Mehmed Pasha Mosque in Kadırga.
 Some scholars, such as Doğan Kuban, argue on the basis of this unusual decision that the final design must have been altered by someone other than Sinan, but Godfrey Goodwin argues that there is no clear reason to suppose this.
 The mosque is fronted by a double portico and the whole building is surrounded on three sides by a single large courtyard, which in turn is connected to another courtyard situated on a lower level which served as the madrasa of the complex.
 Both courtyards are planted with trees which give them the appearance of a garden.
 Across the street from the mosque and madrasa is a structure composed of many courtyards and domed chambers across a large area, which include the tabhane, the imaret, the darüşşifa, and the caravanserai.
 The imaret and the tabhane have T-shaped courtyards and are symmetrically positioned on either side of a large central courtyard that divides them.
 This configuration is unique among Sinan's works.